learningequality/morango/docs/dev/concepts_and_definitions.rst

 .. image:: ./img/sync_process.png

 The Application layer is where app logic and app data (in the form of App Models) resides.
-There is the Morango layer where the store, outgoing buffer, and incoming buffer reside.
+The Morango layer is where the store, outgoing buffer, and incoming buffer reside.
 The application models are serialized in JSON format and saved to the Morango DB Store layer.
 Sync between 2 Morango instances proceeds through a handshake.
 Morango instance A, which is  responsible for sending the data, queues this data to the Outgoing Buffer from the Store layer.
 The transfer happens from the